 In Ireland, private landlords can terminate tenancies unilaterally in a wide range of circumstances including sale and refurbishment.
 In many parts of the country, rents are high and rising.
 What's more, regulation of the sector has traditionally been weak.
 The Green Party proposes a series of reforms to address these issues including legislating for tenancies of indefinite duration, narrowing the basis for terminating tenancies, introducing a form of rent review popular in Germany and strengthening regulation.
-These reforms, together with our proposals to dramatically increase the supply of Not For Profit housing for rent, will create a rental sector which is affordable, secure and fit for purpose.
+These reforms, together with our proposals to dramatically increase the supply of Not-For-Profit housing for rent, will create a rental sector which is affordable, secure and fit for purpose.

-Security of Tenure
+9.1.2 Security of Tenure

 In Ireland, renting offers very limited security because of the wide range of circumstances in which landlords can unilaterally end tenancies.
-Research has shown that insecure tenure is the primary cause of people entering homelessness.88 The same research found that sale was the reason most often cited for eviction.
+Research has shown that insecure tenure is the primary cause of people entering homelessness.90 The same research found that sale was the reason most often cited for eviction.
 The Green Party proposes to legislate to remove sale as a reason for ending a lease, to extend protections against eviction, which currently end 6 years into a lease, indefinitely and to end refurbishment as a reason for eviction where it would lead to homelessness.
+The Green Party proposes to increase notice periods significantly and introduce Lifetime tenancies and to introduce a fund to purchase the homes of low-income renters in danger of eviction into homelessness91 o allow for tenancies of indefinite duration as recommended by NESC with safeguards for both landlords and tenants o remove sale as a reason for ending a lease during the 'housing emergency' should such eviction be likely to lead to homelessness

-We will rewrite Section 34 of the Residential Tenancies Act 200489 to:
+• We will rewrite Section 34 of the Residential Tenancies Act 2004 92 to: